 Regional workforce models — leveraging cross-sector partnerships, employer-informed job training, upskilling and reskilling, along with community outreach through trusted institutions — are an important component of revitalization for rural communities.
 Prepare for forthcoming updates to federal workforce funding and learn about how to develop career pathways for low- to moderate-income residents by registering to participate in the next virtual Rural Community Action Assembly.

-Panelists and participants will discuss best practices, policies, and funding opportunities for regional workforce investments as part of a comprehensive revitalization strategy.
-Presentations will include recent case studies from southwestern Virginia and how community leaders convened cross-sector partnerships to create a data-informed career highway.
-Additionally, we’ll dive into the roles of philanthropy, trainers, and others in community efforts for workforce-based revitalization.
-Last, the assembly will touch on opportunity youth, trauma-informed services, on-the-job training, and potential forthcoming policy changes.
+Panelists and participants discussed best practices, policies, and funding opportunities for regional workforce investments as part of a comprehensive revitalization strategy.
+Presentations included recent case studies from southwestern Virginia and how community leaders convened cross-sector partnerships to create a data-informed career highway.
+Additionally, we dove into the roles of philanthropy, trainers, and others in community efforts for workforce-based revitalization.
+Last, the assembly touched on opportunity youth, trauma-informed services, on-the-job training, and potential forthcoming policy changes.

 - William A. Hazel Jr., Senior Deputy Executive Director, Claude Moore Charitable Foundation